authorjapps/spring-boot-integration-test/README.md

-# spring-boot-integration-test
+# Spring-boot application - Integration-testing
-Zerocode based integration-tests for a spring-boot application.
+This demo project exaplins how [Zerocode](https://github.com/authorjapps/zerocode) based integration-tests for a spring-boot application can make your life easy everyday.

 > Keep it simple and easy while doing the integration tests

 ![Integration_tests_organization](img/it_tests_org_S.png)